Bootstrap Prediction Bands for Functional Time Series: Introduction

 \cite{APS06} and \cite{ABC+16} considered nonparametric (kernel-type), one step ahead predictor and proposed a resampling method to construct pointwise prediction intervals.
 Model-based bootstrap procedures to construct pointwise prediction intervals for one step ahead prediction under (mainly) FAR(1) model assumptions on the data generating process have been considered in \cite{RAV+16} and \cite{VAR18}.
 These approaches differ from ours.
 They are developed for particular predictors, they are designed for pointwise prediction intervals only, and the bootstrap approaches involved, only are designed for the specific prediction setting considered.
 More related to our approach in terms of not requiring particular model assumptions for the data generating process and of not being designed for a specific predictor, is the approach proposed in \cite{ANH15} for the construction of prediction bands.
 In Section~\ref{sec:5} we compare the performance of this approach with the bootstrap approach proposed in this paper.

 This paper is organized as follows.
 In Section~\ref{sec:2}, we state the notation used and introduce the notion of backward vector autoregressive representations of the time-reversed vector process of scores appearing in the Karhunen-Lo\`{e}ve representation.
 In Section~\ref{sec:3}, we present the proposed bootstrap procedure and show its asymptotic validity for the construction of simultaneous prediction bands.
 Section~\ref{sec:4} is devoted to some practical issues related to the construction of prediction bands and the implementation of our procedure.
-Section~\ref{sec:5} investigates the finite sample performance of the proposed bootstrap procedure using simulations, while in Section~\ref{sec:6}, applications of the new methodology to two real-life data sets are considered.
+Section~\ref{sec:5} investigates the finite sample performance of the proposed bootstrap procedure using simulations, while in Section~\ref{sec:6}, applications of the new methodology to a real-life data set are considered.
 Conclusions are provided in Section~\ref{sec:7}.
-Proofs and auxiliary lemmas are given in the Appendix and in the Supplementary Material.
+The analysis of a second real-life data set as well as the proofs of the theoretical results presented in this paper together with some auxiliary lemmas are given in the Supplementary Material.